As traders, we often hear this famous saying “Cut your losses short and let your profits run”.

 - If you think bitcoin is a failure, you see no value in it, so you don’t pay the price to buy one.
 It will always be too expensive for you.

 - If you think bitcoin is the most profound asset that humanity has experienced, because of the tech (yeah, we are all here for tech sir), it’s easy to accept the price for a bitcoin.

 Anyways, this is true only for the short run.

-Over a long period of time, price will approach the value.
+Over a long period of time, the price will approach the value.

 But now, you get the logic: it’s not value that moves price.
-It’s people that move price, based on their perception of value.
+It’s people that move prices, based on their perception of value.